cedowens/Swift-Attack/README.md

 - grant the Swift-Attack macho full disk access to ensure you can run all of the tests without TCC issues

+- run xattr -c Swift-Attack to remove any quarantine attributes

 > ./Swift-Attack -h

 ![Image](swift-attack.png)